Pete McCulley

 Pete McCulley (November 29, 1931 – November 25, 1992) was an American football coach.
-He served as the head coach of the National Football League's San Francisco 49ers for the first nine games of the 1978 season.
+He served as the head coach of the National Football League (NFL)'s San Francisco 49ers for the first nine games of the 1978 season.
 Winning only one game during that span, he was fired and replaced with Fred O'Connor.

 College career

 McCulley was a two-year letterman as quarterback at Louisiana Tech in 1954 and 1955.

 He began his coaching career as an assistant at Stephen F. Austin, followed by two years as backfield coach at the University of Houston in 1960 and 1961.
 He was later quarterbacks and receivers coach at both Baylor from 1963 to 1969 and on Rick Forzano's staff at Navy from 1970 to 1972.